 The Policy Portfolio comprises six asset classes: Developed Market Equities, Emerging Market Equities, Nominal Bonds and Cash, Inflation-linked Bonds, Private Equity and Real Estate.

-Through the diversity of asset classes, the Policy Portfolio is expected to outperform the Reference Portfolio over a 20-year period.
-However, in the short term, there can be underperformance vis-à-vis the Reference Portfolio.
+Through the diversity of asset classes, the Policy Portfolio is expected to generate good risk-adjusted returns over a 20-year period.

 The Active Portfolio comprises a group of investment strategies in which managers add value to the Policy Portfolio, while broadly maintaining the same level of systematic risk.

 Alpha is the additional return achieved by active strategies as compared to the Policy Portfolio, while beta comprises market returns.
-At GIC, active, skill-based ‘alpha’ strategies are separated from beta activities to better manage our return and risk drivers.
-Our alpha activities aim to earn returns from GIC’s competitive advantages.
+At GIC, active alpha strategies are separated from beta activities to better manage our return and risk drivers.
 Our beta activities seek to achieve a diversified mix of asset classes through careful portfolio construction which considers the response of various asset classes to different possible economic environments.
+Our alpha activities aim to earn returns from GIC’s skills and competitive advantages.

-The GIC Board sets an overall risk budget which GIC Management can use for its active strategies.
+The GIC Board sets an active risk budget which GIC Management can use for its alpha strategies.
 These strategies are stress-tested to understand and quantify their performance under various extreme but plausible market conditions, including macroeconomic and geopolitical events.
 The active risk budget establishes the total level of risk for the Active Portfolio.
 GIC Management employs risk budgeting to allocate risk to different strategies.

 Through the Policy Portfolio and Active Portfolio, the GIC Portfolio is diversified across asset classes, with each carrying a different risk and return profile.
 Growth assets such as equities generate higher returns, but are riskier.
 Defensive assets such as sovereign bonds offer lower returns, but embody lower risk and protect the portfolio in market downturns.